CK1412/qr_code_scanner_app_flutter/README.md

 ## 📙 How to Use the Project

-You can use the app by installing [apk file][apk-file-for-android] (Apply for Android OS version larger than 4.4)
+You can use the app by installing [on Play Store][download-android] (Apply for Android OS version larger than 4.4)

 ## 🥰 The main functions of the application